Son... I say, Son, 'Something' is stealing my Chickens

 Foxes are versatile, sly and crafty creatures.
-They will scramble over fences or walls as high as 6ft (if they can get a purchase on them), or tunnel below them so they can get into your flock, although this does take longer.
-They can leap up to 2-3ft with a good run-up.
-They are also armed with strong teeth and this means they can chew through weak wires, like chicken wire, and also chew or scratch at soft wood, plastic or flimsy ply board within an evening.
+They will scramble over fences or walls as high as 6ft (if they can get a ‘purchase’ on them), or tunnel below them so they can get into your flock, although this does take longer.
+They can leap up to 2-3ft with a good ‘run-up’.
+They are also armed with strong teeth and this means they can chew through weak wires, like old-fashioned chicken wire, and also chew or scratch at softwood, plastic or flimsy plyboard within an evening.

 When are foxes most active?

-They are mostly about first thing in the morning and at dusk.
-They are also particularly active in the year between February and May when they need to collect food for their cubs and later in the year between June and August when the cubs first leave the family unit.
+They are mostly out and about first thing in the morning and at dusk.
+They are also particularly active between February and May when they need to collect food for their cubs and then, later in the year, between June and August when the cubs first leave the family unit.
 At this time they will be brazen enough to visit during the daylight hours.
-Urban foxes, however, are less fearful and have slightly different routines to country foxes so can be seen at anytime of day throughout the year.
+Urban foxes, however, are less fearful and have slightly different routines to country foxes so can be seen at any time of day throughout the year.

 A fox got in and killed my chickens.
 How do I stop this happening again?

-Foxes are great climbers and can scale a 6ft high fence to get in to your run.
+Foxes are great climbers and can scale a 6ft high fence to get into your run.
 They will also jump from ledges, trees or platforms to help them get in amongst your girls.
-The answer to this is a solidly built run with either an open mesh, or solid, roof.
-Our runs, for example, are made of inch by half inch 18 gauge galvanised weld mesh covered in a plastic coating.
-This is a strong material that will not be gnawed through, unlike a weaker chicken wire.
-If, however, you do not wish to roof your pen, higher smoother walls are the answer.
+The answer to this is a solidly built run with either a mesh or solid, roof.
+Our Poultry Protection Pens and Runs, for example, are made using inch by half-inch 18 gauge galvanised weldmesh for all sides and roof.
+This is a strong material that will not be gnawed through, unlike a weaker old-fashioned chicken wire.
+If, however, you do not wish to, or aren't able to, add a roof to your pen; higher smoother walls are the answer.

-Electric fencing is a good solution as it is the perfect deterrent for foxes, particularly electric poultry netting.
-Not everyone likes to deal with electric fencing, or is not able to use it in the space they have, but it is normally our first choice when advising.
-A sharp shock to the foxs nose as they approach the pen will soon have them heading in the opposite direction.
+Electric Fencing is another solution as it is the perfect deterrent for foxes, particularly electric poultry netting.
+Not everyone likes to deal with electric fencing or is not able to use it in the space they have, but it is normally our first choice when advising.
+A sharp shock to the fox’s nose as they approach the pen will soon have them heading in the opposite direction.
 We have found this, with monitoring, has kept our birds safe and sound for many years.
 Please note though, Electric Fencing will only give the predator a shock if they touch the live wires whilst their paws are in contact with the ground.

 I noticed digging along the side of my pen?
 How can I stop Mr Fox entering this way?

-A good strong run is important to protect your flock.
-However, foxes are great diggers and can often scratch out a hole into your run, depending on type of soil, in an hour.
-If you are not able to move your run regularly then putting down a mesh No-Dig Skirt, about 10 wide, around the perimeter of your run and house will stop this problem.
-Laying some paving slabs that he cant move (he can move bricks) also works, or adding a strand of electric fence to zap their noses.
+A good strongly built run is important to protect your flock.
+However, foxes are great diggers and can often scratch out a hole into your run, depending on the type of soil, in an hour.
+If you are not able to move your run regularly then putting down a mesh No-Dig Skirt, about 10” wide, around the perimeter of your run and house will stop this problem.
+Laying some paving slabs that he can’t move (he can move bricks) also works or adding a strand of electric fence to zap their noses.
 Foxes will always dig directly up against the fence and if they encounter a problem will move up and down the run to start again.
-As they cannot get through the No Dig Skirt their efforts will quickly be thwarted.
+As they cannot get through the No-Dig Skirt their efforts will quickly be thwarted.
 Whilst they have a reputation for craftiness, they will not move away from the fence to dig a longer tunnel (it would take too long) and so your chickens shall be safe from intrusion.

 Not often thought of as poultry predators, Badgers are omnivores and can be savage creatures.

 Presenting many of the same problems as foxes, although they do not clamber over fences, their digging ability is phenomenal.
-With their huge claws they can dig into a chicken run relatively quickly.
-An adult Badger can weigh up 17kg so has power and weight on his side.
+With their huge claws, they can dig into a chicken run relatively quickly.
+An adult Badger can weigh up to 17kg so has power and weight on his side.

 From personal experience, many years ago, a badger worked his way into our little ark, the result was a bloodbath and he destroyed the coop in his efforts to get out again.